FOREX-Dollar steadies after week of falls

 Fed chair Jerome Powell also signalled at an economic forum on Thursday that the central bank plans to keep monetary policy super-easy.

-The euro fell a quarter of a percent against the dollar on the day after mixed economic data from Germany, showing a rise in exports in February but a surprise fall in industrial output in separate releases.
+The euro fell a fifth of a percent against the dollar on the day after mixed economic data from Germany, showing a rise in exports in February but a surprise fall in industrial output in separate releases.
+EUR=EBS

-The Australian and New Zealand dollars were among the currencies to lose ground and were both down around 0.5% on the day against the dollar.
+The yen also lost ground on the day, down a third of a percent.
+JPY=EBS

+Sterling fell half a percent in early trading and was last down 0.1%.
+GBP=D3

+The Australian dollar also fell as much as 0.9%, before paring its losses and was last down a quarter of a percent.
+AUD=D3

-Analysts at MUFG said in a note the moves had no clear macro trigger, but a financial stability report from Australia's central bank indicating it would refrain from monetary policy action to tackle growing lending risk may have pressured the Aussie.
+Analysts at MUFG said in a note the move had no clear macro trigger, but a financial stability report from Australia's central bank indicating it would refrain from monetary policy action to tackle growing lending risk may have pressured the currency.

-Sterling was also on track for its biggest weekly loss of the year and was down around a fifth of a percent on the day.

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, Additional reporting by Tom Westbrook in Singapore; editing by Barbara Lewis)
+(Reporting by Iain Withers, Additional reporting by Tom Westbrook in Singapore and Dhara Ranasinghe in London; editing by Barbara Lewis and Jane Merriman)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.